wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.0.3 =
+- Increased the database character limit size of the user_name field.

 = 3.0.2 =
 - Added a new shortcode that can be used on your thank you page.
 This will allow your users to complete paid registration from the thank you page after payment.
 - The last accessed from IP address of a member is shown to the admin in the member edit screen.